-I provide relationship therapy to both individuals and couples and work with a wide range of issues that may be affecting a relationship.
+I provide relationship therapy in London, Beaconsfield and online to both individuals and couples and work with a wide range of issues that may be affecting a marriage or relationship.
 In addition, I work with those who have difficulty embarking on or maintaining a relationship.
-I can assist with building self confidence and finding who you are and what you want.
+As a therapist for relationship issues, I can assist with building self confidence and finding who you are and what you want.

+A relationship therapist, as the name suggests, helps couples, and individuals, work through issues with their relationship.
 Relationships are as unique as the individuals that are in them.
-What one may seek from a relationship may be different to another.
+What one may seek from a relationship or marriage may be different to another.
 The relationships that we experience growing up play a pivotal part in defining what we like or don’t like and how we seek to experience them as adults.
 In addition, as an individual’s outlook, desires and needs may change over time, this can affect a relationship particularly if the other’s remain the same or change in a different way.

 - Different needs / wants